 - the initial bind DN

 - the initial bind password

 - the DN for binding before each search.
 Use this parameter to specify the DN when you want to use dynamic password binding instead of a hard-coded password for the initial bind.

 - whether response encoding is required.
 This setting is used to encode the LDAP response before sending it back to the calling application.
 The only possible value is UTF8.

-Search bases and filters – The user record is searched in the LDAP tree, based on the search base and search filter.
-For each of the three defined LDAP servers, it is possible to define up to five bases and filters.
+- Search bases and filters – The user record is searched in the LDAP tree, based on the search base and search filter.
+For each of the five defined LDAP servers, it is possible to define up to five bases and filters.
 If the results of the search base/search filter are not unique (or a zero-size result), the search step is repeated for the next provided search base/search filter.

 Following is an example of a search base and search filter for querying the LDAP server.
 The search base defines the LDAP base to be searched and the search filter defines the LDAP user.